DarlanSilv4/weatherApp/README.md

 # <h1 align="center">WEATHER</h1>

-<h4  align="center">A simple web application that shows weather forecast for today and for the next 4 days.</h4 >
+<h4  align="center">A simple web application that shows the current weather and forecast for today and for the next 4 days.</h4 >

 <p align="center">